Trendyol/go-dcp-elasticsearch/README.md

 the [Elasticsearch Connect Couchbase](https://github.com/couchbase/couchbase-elasticsearch-connector).

 **Go Dcp Elasticsearch** streams documents from Couchbase Database Change Protocol (DCP) and writes to Elasticsearch index in near real-time.
+You can find more information by looking at our [docs](docs/index.md).

 ## Features